 Having a toilet shouldn't be a privilege, but it is.
 One in four people don't have a decent toilet, according to WaterAid America, and that contributes to poor hygiene, serious illness and even death.
-But toilets require a lot of water to do their dirty work.
+But toilets, other than low flow toilets, require a lot of water to do their dirty work.
 And water is a precious commodity we can't afford to, well, flush down the toilet.

 After outdoor irrigation, toilets use more water than any appliance or fixture in a residential home.
 Older, inefficient toilets use as much as 7 gallons (26.5 liters) per flush.
 And old toilets are also often the cause of household leaks.